What do Houses Look Like in Bolivia? A Full Overview & Details

 Poor people's houses in Cochabamba, Bolivia

-Rural houses normally are made with rustic materials like “adobe” (a construction block of mud mixed with flagstone) in the Altiplano and with wood, calamine, and carp in the tropical regions.
-In semi-rural areas, these same materials are often used.
+Rural houses are typically constructed with rustic materials like “adobe” (a construction block *made of mud mixed with straw*) in the Altiplano and with wood, corrugated metal sheeting, and tarps in tropical regions.
+In semi-rural areas, these same materials are frequently used.

-Houses that belong to middle-class people are a lot more robust, they are built with better materials like bricks, cement, and stucco, but they still lack a good design in general, they also have been designed just by the workers that built these houses, usually building companies are not involved in the design and construction process.
+Homes belonging to middle-class individuals are considerably more robust.
+They are built with better materials like bricks, cement, and stucco, but they still generally lack a sophisticated design.
+They are also typically designed solely by the construction workers, with construction companies usually not involved in the design or building process.

 Middle class people's buildings in an average neighborhood of La Paz, Bolivia

-Middle-class people’s buildings in an average neighborhood of La Paz, Bolivia.
+Middle-class buildings in an average neighborhood of La Paz, Bolivia.

-These somewhat better homes often lack finishing work, painting, plastering, etcetera, most people start to live inside them without these processes done.
-This is why you’ll see many orange cubic houses in La Paz, Cochabamba, and even Santa Cruz cities (the color of the bricks), because all these houses don’t have the finishing work done.
+These somewhat better homes often lack finishing work, such as painting and plastering.
+Many people begin living in them without these processes being completed. *This is why you’ll see many orange, cube-shaped houses* in La Paz, Cochabamba, and even Santa Cruz cities (reflecting the color of the bricks), as these houses haven’t had finishing work done.

-Furthermore, these houses usually lack a good distribution of inner ambiance.
-Although they have a better distribution than poor people’s homes, they still lack in many cases a spacious kitchen or a warm living room, they also tend to lack the proper maintenance that is needed.
-Anyway, they usually do have all basic home services acceptably covered.
+Furthermore, these houses typically lack a well-thought-out interior layout.
+While they have a better distribution than low-income homes, they often lack spacious kitchens or comfortable living rooms.
+They also tend to lack proper maintenance.
+However, they usually have all basic utilities adequately provided.

-These homes are the most common in Bolivia, most of them belong to low to middle-income people, which is the largest part of the population (more than 60%).
-In general, these houses are safe to live in, but they don’t look really nice, only provide basic services and a just acceptable quality of living.
+These homes are the most common in Bolivia.
+Most belong to lower- to middle-income individuals, who constitute the largest segment of the population (more than 60%).
+In general, these houses are safe to live in, but they don’t have an aesthetically pleasing appearance, offer only basic services, and provide a merely acceptable quality of living.

-Homes that people from the upper class own finally offer a good quality of living and also have personalized designs that serve the purposes and goals of a single owner.
-They almost always have the finishing work done and have been designed by a certified architect or by a construction firm.
+Homes belonging to the upper class finally offer a good quality of life and feature personalized designs that cater to the specific needs and preferences of the owner.
+They almost always have finished work completed and have been designed by a certified architect or a construction firm.

 Upper class people's houses and apartments, in Cochabamba city, Bolivia

-Upper-class people’s houses and apartments, in Cochabamba City, Bolivia
+Upper-class houses and apartments in Cochabamba City, Bolivia.

-These homes also look good from the outside and have spacious, well-distributed rooms, with all the safety measures and precautions that should exist inside a home.
-Many of these properties are within blocks of apartments, and in 4 to 6-story buildings in downtowns of large cities in Bolivia.
-In other cases, they are standalone homes in wealthy neighborhoods across the country.
+These homes also have an attractive exterior appearance and spacious, well-distributed rooms, incorporating all necessary safety measures and precautions.
+Many of these properties are within apartment blocks and 4- to 6-story buildings in the downtown areas of major Bolivian cities.
+In other cases, they are standalone homes in affluent neighborhoods across the country.

-We can tell you that these homes offer a similar quality of living as homes that belong to middle-income people in the 1st world, so they have all the basic services well covered, they are comfortable, and look good inside and outside, but don’t offer any kind of luxury, maybe they look luxury for Bolivians, but not for people from the 1st world, who will find these houses just average and common.
+We can say that these homes offer a similar quality of living to homes *belonging to middle-income individuals in developed countries*.
+Therefore, they have all basic services well-covered, are comfortable, and have an aesthetically pleasing appearance both inside and out.
+However, they don’t offer any particular luxuries.
+They may appear luxurious to Bolivians, but not to individuals from developed countries, who would likely consider these houses average and ordinary.

-Although you can find these houses mostly in premium and wealthy neighborhoods of Bolivia, some of them will be located in commercial areas, where there are a lot of stores of different kinds, and also in downtown areas of the principal cities.
-They are rarely present in the boundaries of the cities or rural areas, and also almost not present in poor neighborhoods of the country.
+Although you can find these houses primarily in premium and affluent neighborhoods of Bolivia, some are located in commercial areas with numerous stores of various types, as well as in the downtown areas of the principal cities.
+They are rarely found on the outskirts of cities or in rural areas, and they are almost never present in low-income neighborhoods.

-Homes from rich people in Bolivia are another story, these properties are exclusively located in the most premium and expensive neighborhoods link of Bolivia, for example:
+Homes belonging to wealthy Bolivians are a different story. *These properties are exclusively located* in the most premium and expensive neighborhoods link of Bolivia, for example:

 • La Paz